Aliases for HYAL3 Gene

 GeneCards Summary for HYAL3 Gene

 HYAL3 (Hyaluronoglucosaminidase 3) is a Protein Coding gene.
 Diseases associated with HYAL3 include Mucopolysaccharidosis, Type Ix and Lung Squamous Cell Carcinoma.
-Among its related pathways are Glycosaminoglycan metabolism and Metabolism.
+Among its related pathways are Glycosaminoglycan degradation and Metabolism.
 Gene Ontology (GO) annotations related to this gene include virus receptor activity and hyaluronoglucuronidase activity.
 An important paralog of this gene is HYAL2.

 UniProtKB/Swiss-Prot for HYAL3 Gene